dcdeepesh/DiscordIPC/README.md

 To see how to solve these problems, and information about other issues, see [how to extend LowLevelDiscordIPC yourself](https://github.com/dcdeepesh/DiscordIPC/blob/master/Documentation/Extending.md).

 # Updates and contributing
 DiscordIPC is definitely not in a mature state as of right now.
 You may encounter some bugs and may have improvements in your mind.
-Feel free to suggest them as issues, contribute in the form of pull requests, or just [DM me](#queries-and-support) your suggestions directly.
+Feel free to suggest them as issues, contribute in the form of pull requests, or just DM me your suggestions directly.

 There are no strict requirements for pull requests and contributions.
 Just keep your commits restricted to a single fundamental change and commit messages clean.

 # Queries and support
-If there is anything that you didn't understand from the documentation, or want to ask anything else about DiscordIPC directly to me, you can add and DM me on Discord (Krove#0001) or instagram ([@deepe.sh](https://www.instagram.com/deepe.sh/)).
-Yes this is me shamelessly promoting my socials.
+If there is anything that you didn't understand from the documentation, or want to ask anything else about DiscordIPC directly to me, you can add and DM me on Discord (Krove#0001).